 Hootsuite lets you bulk schedule posts, manage replies through a unified social inbox, and monitor brand and topic streams in real time.
 Its 2025 release added Competitor Analytics 2.0, which benchmarks up to 20 profiles per network and surfaces hashtag gaps and posting‑time opportunities, turning social insights into actionable distribution moves.

 Ideal for midsize teams managing 5–50 social profiles with approvals and roles.
-It also fits B2B and B2C marketers who need listening and benchmarking alongside publishing—without stitching together multiple tools.
+It also fits B2B and B2C marketers who need listening and benchmarking alongside publishing, without stitching together multiple tools.
+Professional services firms looking for a content distribution company that helps with social media distribution will find Hootsuite covers scheduling, engagement, and analytics in one place.

 Hootsuite connects to 100+ social integrations, covering major social platforms for shared‑media distribution.
 You can plan and queue content, then track engagement and sentiment across profiles from one dashboard.